-1436.
-In Report No. 100/03 dated December 29, 2003, the Commission concluded that the State acted contrary to an international norm of jus cogens as reflected in Article I of the American Declaration by sentencing Douglas Christopher Thomas to the death penalty for crimes that he committed when he was 17 years of age, and executing him pursuant to that sentence.

-1. Provide the next-of-kin of Douglas Christopher Thomas with an effective remedy, which includes compensation.

-2. Review its laws, procedures and practices to ensure that capital punishment is not imposed upon persons who, at the time his or her crime was committed, were under 18 years of age.
+- 1847.
+In Report No. 100/03 dated December 29, 2003, the Commission concluded that the State acted contrary to an international norm of jus cogens as reflected in Article I of the American Declaration by sentencing Douglas Christopher Thomas to the death penalty for crimes that he committed when he was 17 years of age, and executing him pursuant to that sentence. - 1848.
+The IACHR issued the following recommendations to the State: - 1.
+Provide the next-of-kin of Douglas Christopher Thomas with an effective remedy, which includes compensation. - 2.
+Review its laws, procedures and practices to ensure that capital punishment is not imposed upon persons who, at the time his or her crime was committed, were under 18 years of age. - 1849.

-1438.
 The State submitted its last report to the Commission on February 3, 2015.
-In its report, the State merely reiterated its earlier responses regarding this Merits Report, without mentioning any efforts undertaken this year in order to comply with the recommendations of the IACHR.
+In its report, the State merely reiterated its earlier responses regarding this Merits Report, without mentioning any efforts undertaken this year in order to comply with the recommendations of the IACHR. - 1850.

-1439.
 The petitioner indicated on December 16, 2014, that no reparation has been provided to the victim's next-of-kin.
-In terms of the second recommendation, the petitioner reported that the State has not carried out a review of its laws, procedures, and practices related to the execution of minors.

-1440.
-On September 28, 2015, the IACHR asked both parties for information regarding compliance with the recommendations mentioned above, pursuant to Article 48(1) of its Rules of Procedure.
-The parties did not submit any information regarding compliance with these recommendations.
+In terms of the second recommendation, the petitioner reported that the State has not carried out a review of its laws, procedures, and practices related to the execution of minors. - 1851.
+On September 28, 2015 and on October 11, 2016, the IACHR asked both parties for information regarding compliance with the recommendations mentioned above, pursuant to Article 48(1) of its Rules of Procedure.
+The parties did not submit any information regarding compliance with these recommendations. - 1852.
+The State submitted its last report to the Commission on December 2, 2015.
+In its report, the State reiterated its earlier responses regarding this Merits Report, without mentioning any efforts undertaken this year in order to comply with the recommendations of the IACHR. - 1853.

-1441.
 Therefore, the Commission reiterates that compliance with the recommendations in Report No. 100/03 remains partial.
 Accordingly, the Commission will continue to monitor the items still pending compliance.